 - Leave the immediate area where the hazard exists - Use the handrails and walk single file on the right side of the stairs.
-DO NOT USE THE ELEVATOR. - Remain calm and quiet in order to hear additional instructions. - Exit the facility and remain at least 100 feet away from the building or at an established meeting place - Remain outside of the facility until instructed by emergency response to re-enter. - Cooperate with emergency response personnel - Security will alert all those entering the campus that the building is closed (based on the direction of senior management).
+DO NOT USE THE ELEVATOR. - Remain calm and quiet in order to hear additional instructions. - Exit the facility and remain at least 100 feet away from the building or at an established meeting place across the street from the building - Remain outside of the facility until instructed by emergency response to re-enter. - Cooperate with emergency response personnel - Security will alert all those entering the campus that the building is closed (based on the direction of senior management).